-- E-Books: These are pretty easy to write and produce.
-A lot of e-books from bloggers are just a condensed collection of their most popular posts with some more in-depth information.
-Once the book is written you can use Canva to design a cover and then you just convert it into a PDF and it’s ready to sell.
+- Ebooks: These are pretty easy to write and produce.
+A lot of ebooks from bloggers are just a condensed collection of their most popular blog posts with some more in-depth information.
+Once the book is written you can use Canva to design a cover, and then you just convert it into a PDF, and it’s ready to sell in your online store.

 - Webinars: These are similar to online courses except they’re live and usually have a q&a session at the end.
 It’s easy to host a paid webinar on WordPress.
 You can host the webinar on WordPress or just advertise it to your users and register participants.

-Now that you have your own products and services to sell, you can set up an affiliate marketing products that others can recommend your products…
+Now that you have your own products and services to sell, you can set up an affiliate marketing products so that others can recommend your products.

-If you’re an expert in whatever you’re blogging about, there’s a good chance your readers will pay for your expertise outside of your website.
+If you’re an expert in your blogging niche, there’s a good chance your readers will pay for your expertise outside of your website.